Cadillac Gage Commando: V-150

 The V-150 was a hybrid variant which actually came after the V-200 and was based on the V-200 but had some V-100 features.
 It could be equipped with diesel or gasoline engines and most were produced for the Saudi Arabian National Guard as the V-150S.
 The V-150 was initially fitted with the same Chrysler V8 gasoline engine and three-speed transmission as the V-100, but these were later superseded by a Cummins six-cylinder engine and a four-speed automatic transmission.

 Unlike the V-200, all V-150s retained the same size and dimensions of the earlier V-100s; however, they were manufactured with heavier axles and modified suspension units.
 The V-150's hull was also designed specifically to carry heavier weapons systems, such as large smoothbore guns for fire support and anti-tank purposes.

 In the 1980s Portugal updated its Chaimites (originally built between 1967 and 1974) with a 90 mm turret (V-400), but the Portuguese Army also bought 15 examples of the U.S.-made V-150 Commando.

-The Philippine Army continue to use their V-150s in 2017, when several photos appeared on social media of a vehicle with heavy wooden planks and flattened ammunition crates were applied as improvised armour against ISIL insurgents in the southern islands.
-The effectiveness of the improvised vehicle armour against proper rocket-propelled grenades is doubtful, but it has been judged to reduce some of the RPG's damage.
+The Philippine Army continue to use their V-150s in 2017, when several photos appeared on social media of a vehicle with heavy wooden planks and flattened ammunition crates were applied as improvised armor against ISIL insurgents in the southern islands.
+The effectiveness of the improvised vehicle armor against proper rocket-propelled grenades is doubtful, but it has been judged to reduce some of the RPG's damage.
+On June 7, 2023, LAV-150s upgraded by Larsen & Toubro were tested in Bulacan.

 HMV-150

-The HMV-150 is a modernized and upgraded variant of the V-150 created by Thailand in 2017.
-Locally designed by Panus Assembly, the HMV-150 has a new design to respond to new threats and especially to offer more protection against mines and IEDs.
+The HMV-150 is a modernized and upgraded variant of the V-150 created by Thailand in 2017, designed by Panus Assembly.
+The HMV-150 has a new design to respond to new threats and especially to offer more protection against mines and IEDs.

 The internal layout of the vehicle is also modified to offer more internal space, giving a capacity to carry up to ten military personnel.

 The original V-150 only had the capacity to transport five people.
 The vehicle is fitted with a new 8.9 liter Cummins ISL engine Euro 3 developing 350 hp. coupled to a new Allison 4500 automatic transmission with six gears.
 The HMV-150 can achieve a maximum road speed of 110 kph.

 An unknown amount of HMV-150s have been delivered.
-Currently they are being operated by the Royal Thai Armed Forces, most especially the Royal Thai Navy and the Royal Thai Marine Corps.
+Currently they are being operated by the Royal Thai Armed Forces, most especially the Royal Thai Navy and the Royal Thai Marine Corps through donations.

+The HMV-150 has been further developed from 2018 as the HMV-420.